1961 (1st July)

 1981 (24th February)

-The engagement of Prince Charles and Lady Diana Spencer was officially announced.
+The engagement of Prince Charles and Lady Diana Spencer was officially announced and the couple attended a photo shoot.

 1981 (25th February)

-Diana left her work and moved out of her flat.
+Diana left her job and moved out of her flat.
 She took up residence at Clarence House the home of the Queen Mother.

 Diana made her first public appearance with Charles at a charity ball at Goldsmith’s Hall.